joomcode/redispipe/README.md

 latency for hidden batching in a connector.
 But thanks to batching, more requests can be sent to redis and answered by redis in an interval of time.

-`SerialGetSet/redispipe_pause0` shows single-threaded results with disabled "batching".
+`SerialGetSet/redispipe_pause0` shows single-threaded results with disabled additional latency for "batching" (`WritePause: -1`).
 This way redispipe is quite close to other connectors in performance, though there is still small overhead of internal design.
 But I would not recommend disable batching (unless your use case is single threaded), because it increases CPU usage under highly concurrent load both on client and on redis-server.

 Parallel benchmark for single redis has Redis CPU usage as a bottleneck for both `radix.v2` and `redigo` (ie Redis eats whole CPU core).
 But with redispipe Redis server consumes only 75% of